 Students participating as part of a school-sponsored interscholastic athletic team, who compete in a regional or state tournament sanctioned by the Kentucky Board of Education or KHSAA, that occurs on a regularly scheduled student attendance day shall be counted and recorded present at school on the date or dates of the competition, for a maximum of two (2) days per student per school year.
 Students shall be expected to complete any assignments missed on the date or dates of the competition.6

+The pupil is participating in standards-based, performance-based credit that is awarded in accordance with 704 KAR 3:305, and that falls within one (1) or more of the categories of standards-based course work.
+A pupil may be counted in attendance for performance-based credit for a class or block for the year or semester in which the pupil initially enrolled in the class or block if the pupil demonstrates proficiency in accordance with local policies.
+4 & 7

+Students attending basic training required by a branch of the United States Armed Forces shall be considered present for all purposes for up to ten (10) days.3

 References:

 1KRS 159.010; OAG 85-55